RABBITS -- I. The crucial role of nuclear star formation in driving the coalescence of supermassive black hole binaries: Introduction

 \section{Introduction}

 Supermassive black hole (SMBH, with mass in the range of $M_{\rm BH} \sim 10^5$--$10^{10} {\rm M}_{\sun}$) binaries within galaxy mergers are the primary target for low-frequency gravitational wave (GW) observatories.
-These include the ongoing nano-Hertz Pulsar Timing Array \citep{Burke-Spolaor2019,Agazie2023} and the upcoming milli-Hertz space-borne detectors such as the Laser Interferometer Space Antenna \citep[LISA,][]{Amaro-Seoane2017,Amaro-Seoane2023}, TianQin \citep{Luo2016}, and Taiji \citep{Ruan2020}.
+These include the ongoing nano-Hertz Pulsar Timing Array (see \citealt{Burke-Spolaor2019} for a review, and \citealt{Agazie2023Nanograv,Agazie2023,Antoniadis2023,Reardon2023,Xu2023} for recent results) and the upcoming milli-Hertz space-borne detectors such as the Laser Interferometer Space Antenna \citep[LISA,][]{Amaro-Seoane2017,Amaro-Seoane2023}, TianQin \citep{Luo2016}, and Taiji \citep{Ruan2020}.
 Understanding the coalescence process of SMBH binaries in detail is pivotal for predicting SMBH merger time-scales and event rates \citep{Begelman1980,Amaro-Seoane2023}.

 During galaxy mergers, the central SMBHs initially sink to the remnant nucleus due to dynamical friction from stars, dark matter, and gas \citep{Chandrasekhar1943,Ostriker1999}, forming a gravitationally bound binary.
 The separation of the binary SMBHs continues to drop rapidly, initially because of dynamical friction and, later on, through three-body interactions with the surrounding stars, also referred to as gravitational slingshot interactions \citep[e.g.][]{Mikkola1992,Quinlan1996,Sesana2006}.
 When the semimajor axis of the SMBH binary reaches the hard binary separation (usually at ${\sim}$pc scales), where the specific binding energy of the binary equals the specific kinetic energy of stars, it forms a {\it hard} binary.
 The hard binary can eject nearby stars at high velocities beyond its influence radius (i.e. the radius within which the enclosed stellar mass is twice the binary mass), effectively excluding them from further interactions.
 The ejections of stars can lead to the formation of a large stellar density core in massive elliptical galaxies \citep[e.g.][]{Milosavljevic2001,Milosavljevic2002,Merritt2006,Rantala2018,Frigo2021,Nasim2021core}.
 Further shrinking of the binary orbit necessitates replenishing the loss cone, i.e. the low angular momentum region of the phase space where the stars are prone to interact with the binary \citep[see][for a review]{Merritt2013}.
 Whether the two SMBHs of a hard binary can reach small enough separations (i.e. $\la$ mpc) to enter the GW emission-driven phase \citep{Peters1963,Peters1964} has important implications for GW observations.